resslerruntime/overledger-sdk-javascript/packages/overledger-dlt-bitcoin/README.md

 | --- | --- |
 | contractQueryDetails | the query details |

-validates an OVL smart contract query according to Bitcoin specific rules
+Validates an OVL smart contract query according to Bitcoin specific rules.

 **Returns**: <code>Object</code> - success indicates if this query building was correct, if yes then it will be in the response field of the object